STAT540-UBC/STAT540-UBC.github.io/subpages/announcements.md

 ### Seminar 1

-**Important:** Please read and follow through the seminar 1 materials on the [seminars page](https://stat540-ubc.github.io/subpages/seminars.html) as much as possible before Wednesday, January 4, to ensure a productive seminar session.
+**Important:** Please read and follow through the seminar 1 materials on the [seminars page](https://stat540-ubc.github.io/subpages/seminars.html) as much as possible before Monday, January 6, to ensure a productive seminar session.
 Please also install [R and R-studio](https://www.rstudio.com/products/rstudio/download/) if you haven't done so.